AnimeThemes/animethemes-api-docs/docs/guide/graphql/relationships/index.md

 ## Polymorphic Many-to-One (MorphTo)

-An union type indicates that a field might have multiple object types.
+A union type indicates that a field might have multiple object types.

 ```graphql
 query {